bklogic/java-data-access-client/README.md

 ## JWT Based Authentication

-Data access client will send a bearer token with service request, if a JWT provider is configured as follows:
+JDAC will send a bearer token with service request, if a JWT provider is configured as follows:

 ```groovy
 JwtProvider jwtProvider = new SimpleJwtProvider().setJwt("myJwtString")